Leadership Certificates

 Global Leadership Certificate Program

-Launching in Fall 2025, the Global Leadership Certificate Program is intended to broaden a digital learning leader’s perspective to a global perspective.
+Launched in Fall 2025, the Global Leadership Certificate Program is intended to broaden a digital learning leader’s perspective to a global perspective.
 Expert feedback, a global cohort of peers, and optional live sessions enhance this leadership training.

 The program has three phases:

-• Phase 1: Take two core courses
+• Phase 1: Take two 4-week core courses

 • Phase 2: Take electives